“Without the physical, nothing else could be.”

 Unlike those gods who may adopt many different aspects when interacting with mortals, Zepherin only has two forms that have ever been documented, and these are known to simply be different manifestations of the same divine entity.

-In most cases, Zepherin appears as a tall, well-muscled human man with brown hair and lightly tanned skin.
+The most widely worshipped aspect among adventurers, Zepherin appears as a tall, well-muscled human man with brown hair and lightly tanned skin.
 His usual outfit has been described as remarkably casual, being a sleeveless top and comfortable shorts or pants - much like an outfit one would wear when training or going to the gym.
 Despite this attire, those who have witnessed Zepherin the Mighty all report that they undoubtedly face a god.
+As the patron of athleticism and strength itself, none, even among the other gods, can match him physically.

 This incarnation of Zepherin is exuberant yet kind, well known for giving good advice to one's health and encouraging a mortal who may be in a slump to chin up.
 This form, though undoubtedly powerful, is rarely seen fighting; the most Zepherin the Mighty does is show off.
 He has been known to arm-wrestle adventurers in a friendly display.